nikhil/nikhil.github.io/_posts/2021-11-09-Community-contribution-Starting-A-Home-Business-When-You-Are-Disabled.markdown

 If you are interested in working with me, please contact me via my contact form.
 All of my services are free.
 </blockquote>

+<i class="fa fa-info-circle"></i> **Notice:** The following article is contributed by Ed Carter.
+He is the sole author of this post.
+Please contact him [here](https://ablefutures.org/contact-us/) for any inquiries/comments about this article.
+{: .notice}

 # Tips for Launching a Small Business For People With Disabilities

 Getting a job can be difficult if you’re disabled.
 Inadequate accessibility features, inflexible work arrangements, the disability pay gap, and lack of confidence from employers are just a few of the challenges people with disabilities face in the traditional workplace.
 Starting a business is a great way to leave that all behind and pave your own path!